Why is TOEFL better than IELTS?

 1. Global Recognition and Acceptance of TOEFL

 TOEFL and IELTS are both popular English language tests for Indian students looking to study abroad.
-However, when we talk about studying in top study abroad destinations like the USA, the Test of English as a Foreign Language (TOEFL) enjoys a wider acceptance with 9 out of 10 American universities accepting TOEFL scores as part of their admission process.
+However, when we talk about studying in top study abroad destinations like the USA, the Test of English as a Foreign Language (TOEFL) enjoys a wider acceptance with 9 out of 10 American universities accepting TOEFL scores for their admission process.

 On the other hand, as per IDP, IELTS is accepted by 12,500 organisations in 140 countries.
 It is equally popular for UK university admissions and also for Australia, Canada, and the USA.
 There are two types of IELTS tests - Academic and General Training.
 While IELTS Academic is for academic purposes, like for admissions, IELTS General is for immigration purposes.
 Widely, IELTS Academic scores are used.